 A brief history of Myddelton Street: a London street through the ages

 by Dave Annal; this talk commences at 8:00pm.
-If Exeter Hall is not open, the talk will take place via Zoom.
+It will take place via Zoom.

 Myddelton Street in Clerkenwell was the home of The Family Records Centre between 1997 and 2008.
 During his ten years of working there he became fascinated by the history of the street and the surrounding area.
 This talk aims to bring the history of Myddelton Street to life: from its earliest days as a field path on the outskirts of London, right up to the present day.
 Find out how water, the theatre and the watch making industry all had a part to play in this fascinating story.